UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 # Current status

-## System and interaction design
+## System and interaction design {#sec:schemas}

-- Macrostrat team has spearheaded the production of schemas for data interchange with TA1-3
+The Macrostrat team has been a major contributor to the design of CriticalMAAS data schemas for harmonizing TA1-3 datasets and ensuring their interoperability.
-- Key additions to the schema: geologic data objects
+We have worked closely with the other TA4 teams and TA1-3 performers to ensure that the data schemas are specific and well-designed; we have also been an advocate for including geologic data objects in the schemas, to support our pursuit of linked geologic data objects.

 ## Providing literature extractions to TA1 and TA2